Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 register
-release channels = offer a trade-off between feature availability and stability https://support.google.com/chrome/a/answer/9027636?hl=en https://cloud.google.com/kubernetes-engine/docs/concepts/release-channels release channels https://techcrunch.com/2020/06/15/microsoft-moves-its-windows-10-insider-program-from-rings-to-release-channels/
-REST (REpresentational State Transfer)
+release channels = offer a trade-off between feature availability and stability https://support.google.com/chrome/a/answer/9027636?hl=en https://cloud.google.com/kubernetes-engine/docs/concepts/release-channels release channels https://techcrunch.com/2020/06/15/microsoft-moves-its-windows-10-insider-program-from-rings-to-release-channels/ resource -- deletion -- hard resource -- deletion -- soft = marking a resource as unavailable, rather than removing it from the datasource completely.
+Such resources will be said to be soft deleted and should be deleted at a later date.
+Allow easier restoration in case of an error/attack = undelete resource -- deletion -- undelete = Undeleting shouldn’t be triggered by users, but instead by trusted entities such as support, security resource -- subresource = delete them with parent resource -- trashing / untrashing = known feature, different from soft deletion REST (REpresentational State Transfer)
 REST HTTP = How to GET a Cup of Coffee https://www.infoq.com/articles/webber-rest-workflow/ revisions